 VyprVPN: $9.95 per month (non-recurring), $6.67 per month (12-month premium plan), $5 per month (12-month basic plan).

 VyprVPN is known for its speed, making it suitable for those who want to access streaming services while on holiday.
+You can test this by yourself; just get a 3-day trial and visit this site to check the internet speed.
 Its massive collection of over 200,000 IP addresses gives users an amazing amount of flexibility, but its best feature is its proprietary technology, the Chameleon Protocol.

 ExpressVPN: $12.95 per month (non-recurring), $9.99 per month (6-month plan), $6.67 per month (15-month plan).

 ExpressVPN offers access to over 2,000 servers and works across a wide variety of platforms (Windows, Mac, iOS, Android, Linux, and Blackberry).
 With excellent 24/7 customer service and a kill switch that conceals your real IP if the network drops, it is another excellent option for craving security, privacy, and performance.

 NordVPN: $11.95 per month (non-recurring), $6.99 per month (12-month plan), $2.99 per month (36-month plan).

 NordVPN boasts more than 4,000 servers and protects up to six devices, making it one of the best values in the business.
 If you are involved in activities that require regular VPN usage, $2.99 per month is a tough deal to beat.

 VPNs aren’t an internet security cure-all (but getting one is a step forward)